-REPORT lost, broken, or malfunctioning items to a supervisor/ administrator.
+REPORT lost, broken, or malfunctioning items to the Facilities Manager and administrative offices.
 Do not use items that do not work properly.
 Tag with description.
 STAY ALERT to problems with curtains, cables, and equipment nearby.

 NO "Horseplay" Do not run, walk on house seats or go barefoot.
-Never throw anything from the booth or catwalk.
+Never throw anything from the booth.
 Use tools properly.
 LEAVING?
 LOCK UP!
 Clean up after yourself.
 Check lost and found.
 Find a building service worker to assist locking up, if necessary.
 Leave things tidy and safe.
 LEARN THE RULES.
-Become familiar with the Theater Safety Handbook.
+Become familiar with the Theater Safety Guidelines.

-LAPAC/PROMENADE PLAYHOUSE FILMMAKING SAFETY GUIDELINES
+LAPAC FILMMAKING SAFETY GUIDELINES